 The aims of the project are to make sure people:

-The pilot supports the implementation of the NSW Health
+The program supports the implementation of the NSW Health

 Emergency Department Patients Awaiting Care policy.

 The program includes four strategies that were chosen after completing a system and local audit of patient experience activities, identifying existing policies and guidelines, reviewing

 Bureau of Health Information survey data and examining the

 Incident Information Management System (IIMS) and patient complaints in relation to patient experience.

 The Emergency Department Patient Experience initiative involves four key strategies:

 The patient experience officer role is a non-clinical role that works principally during the peak demand times however can also work a range of shifts to understand the challenges across the day and support staff development.
 During the initial pilot, two patient experience officers were allocated to each emergency department and were recruited for their interpersonal skills and personal resilience, including working with challenging behaviours.

 The NSW Ministry of Health project team, the pilot sites and Service NSW worked collaboratively to design a training and mentoring program to support patient experience officers in the emergency department.

 There are two parts to the information technology strategy: